BrenoPereira105/map_generator/README.md

 # map_generator
-This code is based on the algorithm of the wave function collapse a map generation.
+This code is based on the algorithm of the wave function collapse for a map generation.
 Here we start with a 2d grid 'A' with each entry in a superpostion of states 0,1,2, which is represented as a 3d grid.
 In this map, 0 = water(blue), 1 = sand(green) and 2 = land(brown).

 For the first element we randomly chose a state and propagate this information the neighbourhoods.
 To do this we follow adjacency rules such that: